Tanmay Tanna,

 My research focuses on creating computational tools for synthetic biology, metagenomics and transcriptomics.
 I am also interested in integrating different types of omics data for health and diagnostic applications.

-I completed my MSc in Biology with a major in Molecular Health Sciences at the ETH on an Inlaks foundation fellowship.
-During my MSc, I focused on computational biology, testing algorithms for the analysis of time-series transcriptomic data or working on the prediction of protein structural changes by applying machine learning to NMR spectra.
-As part of my master’s thesis at Prof. Platt’s group, I was involved in developing the statistical and computational framework for analyzing data generated by a novel transcriptomic technology, Record-seq.
+Previously, I completed my MSc in Biology with a major in Molecular Health Sciences at the ETH on an Inlaks foundation fellowship.
+During my MSc, I focused on computational biology, testing algorithms for the analysis of time-series transcriptomic data and working on the prediction of protein structural changes by applying machine learning to NMR spectra.

 Prior to joining ETH, I completed a Bachelor of Technology in Biotechnology at the National Institute of Technology, Warangal, India.
 During my bachelor’s, I spent some time at the University of Tokyo working with ChIP-seq data analysis, and undertook my thesis as an Erasmus exchange fellow at the Warsaw University of Life Sciences.